MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/interact-03.md

 # Tutorial: Interact with 3D object

-Learn how to add some interaction, such as painting the faces of a cube with different color upon clicking on the cube.
+Learn how to add 3D object interactions to your Mixed Reality experiences with BabylonJS.
+In this section, you'll start with something simple, like painting the faces of a cube with different colors when you select the object.

-In this tutorial, learn how to:
+This tutorial covers the following topics:

 > [!div class="checklist"]
 > * How to add interactions